 Known in other parts of the world as angel eggs, stuffed eggs, or dressed eggs, the term “deviled” comes from the process of adding a hefty dose of spice or seasoning to something.
 The traditional U.S. version of deviled eggs has remained unchanged since the 1940’s and features mayonnaise, mustard, pickle relish, and a sprinkling of paprika.

 In this recipe, we put a Middle-Eastern spin on the all-American classic.
-Plain Greek yogurt takes the place of mayonnaise, thus lightening up the dish, while the Zaatar adds a delicious tang and amazing aroma.
-The quality of the Zaatar is essential for making these to die for deviled eggs.
-We use Tyme Foods’ Pure Blend which contains no fillings or additives – just high grade and flavorful wild thyme, sumac, and roasted sesame seeds ingredients.
+Plain Greek yogurt takes the place of mayonnaise, thus lightening up the dish, while the zaatar adds a delicious tang and amazing aroma.
+The freshness of the zaatar herb (wild thyme), sumac, and roasted sesame seeds used in zaatar is truly what sets it apart from other seasonings and is essential for making these to die for deviled eggs.

 Zaatar Deviled Eggs